aimat-lab/gcnn_keras/README.md

 # Requirements

 For kgcnn, usually the latest version of tensorflow is required, but is listed as extra requirements in the `setup.py` for simplicity.
-Additional python packages are placed in the `setup.py` requirements and are installed automatically.
+Standard python package requirements are placed in the `setup.py` and are installed automatically.
 Packages which must be installed manually for full functionality:

 * [tensorflow](https://www.tensorflow.org/install) >=2.4.1